angelacuahutle/test2-app/README.md

 ### LANGUEGES, FRAMEWORKS AND DATABASES

 1. Rails 7
-2. SLIM
-3. Hotwire
+2. Hotwire
-4. Stimulus
+3. Stimulus
-5. TurboFrames
+4. TurboFrames
-6. Tailwind
+5. Tailwind
-7. MySQL
+6. MySQL
-8. RSpec
+7. RSpec
-9. Faker
+8. Faker
-10. Capybara
+9. Capybara

 ### HOW TO SET UP THE REPOSITORY TO RUN THE APP